Cappadocia (Roman province): Roman ally

 Prior to direct imperial rule, Cappadocia was one of the successor kingdoms of Alexander the Great's empire.
 The Kingdom of Cappadocia was ruled by the Ariarathid dynasty from 331 BC until 95 BC.
-Under Ariarathes IV, Cappadocia first came into contact with the Roman Republic as a foe allied to the Selecuid King Antiochus the Great during the Roman–Seleucid War from 192 to 188 BC.
+Under Ariarathes IV, Cappadocia first came into contact with the Roman Republic as a foe allied to the Seleucid King Antiochus the Great during the Roman–Seleucid War from 192 to 188 BC.

 Following Rome's victory over Antiochus, Ariarathes IV entered friendly relations with the Republic by betrothing his daughter to the king of Pergamum, a Roman ally.
 The Ariarathid kings would thereafter become a major ally of Rome in the East.
 The kingdom supported the Republic as a counterweight against the Seleucid Empire, which claimed dominion over the Cappadocian kingdom.
 Cappadocia would also support Rome in the Third Macedonian War against Perseus of Macedon from 171 to 166 BC.
-Rome's defeat of the Selecuids and Macedonia established the Republic as a major power in the eastern Mediterranean.
+Rome's defeat of the Seleucids and Macedonia established the Republic as a major power in the eastern Mediterranean.

 When King Attalus III (138–133 BC) died without an heir in 133 BC, he bequeathed his kingdom to Rome.
 Eumenes III claimed the Pergamon throne, occupying the territory.
 In 130 BC, Cappadocian king Ariarathes V supported the Roman Consul Publius Licinius Crassus Dives Mucianus in his failed attempt to overthrow Eumenes III.
 Both Crassus and Ariarathes V fell in battle against Eumenes III.
 Ariarathes V's death resulted in his minor son, Ariarathes VI, occupying the Cappadocian throne.

 King Mithridates V of Pontus exerted control over Cappadocia by betrothing his daughter Laodice to Ariarathes VI.
 Mithridates V would later launch a military invasion of Cappadocia, forming the kingdom into a protectorate of the Kingdom of Pontus.
 Though nominally independent, Pontic influence over Cappadocia was continued by his son Mithridates VI of Pontus.

 In 116 BC, the Cappadocian king Ariarathes VI was murdered by the Cappadocian noble Gordius on orders from Mithridates VI.
 Mithridates VI then installed his sister Laodice, Ariarathes VI's widow, as regent over for the infant Ariarathes VII, further solidifying Pontic control over the kingdom.
 After King Nicomedes III of Bithynia married Laodice, he tried to annex Cappadocia into his kingdom and deposed Ariarathes VII.
 Mithridates VI swiftly invaded, expelling Nicomedes III from the region, restoring his nephew Ariarathes VII to the Cappadocian throne, and returning Cappadocia to Pontus's sphere of influence.

 The Pontic king would later have Ariarathes VII murdered in 101 BC, with Mirthridates VI installing his eight-year-old son Ariarathes IX on the Cappadocian throne as his puppet king.
 As a child, Ariarathes IX was unable to maintain control of the kingdom, with the Cappadocian nobles rebelling against his rule in 97 BC and naming Ariarathes VIII, son of the murdered Ariarathes VII, as king.
 Mithridates quickly put down the rebellion, exiled Arirarathes VIII, and restored his son to the Cappadocian throne.